 Meat, poultry, fish, eggs, beans, lentils and nuts

-Eat a portion of any of these foods at 2 of your daily meals.
-They all contain protein, which helps to build and repair your body.
+These foods all contain protein, which helps to build and repair your body.

 You don’t need to eat meat or fish every day – try cheese, well-cooked eggs, beans, lentils or tofu instead.